 YES.
-From the smallest, most compact USC technologies to the most advanced ultra super-critical (AUSC) technologies available, GE has efficient solutions for your steam power plant—all supported with the latest digital capabilities to deliver better performance, greater efficiencies and improved reliability, all at a lower cost.
+From the smallest, most compact USC technologies to the most advanced ultra super-critical (AUSC) technologies available, GE has efficient solutions for your steam power plant—all supported with the latest digital capabilities to help deliver better performance, greater efficiencies, and improved reliability, all at a lower cost.

 When it comes to the efficiency of a coal power plant, it all comes down to the pressure and temperature of the steam entering the turbine: The higher the pressure and temperature, the higher the efficiency and the lower the CO2 emissions.
 At GE Steam Power, we have been continuing to push the limits of our steam technologies to make them even more efficient.

 The most efficient USC technology in the world today can help plants deliver up to 47.5% net efficiency rates—significantly higher than the global average of 34%.
 Each percentage point improvement in efficiency significantly reduces CO2 emissions from coal power plants by over 2 percentage points, resulting in 26% less CO2 per MW than the average coal plant.
 Combined with advanced emission controls equipment that can remove local pollutants such as NOx, SO2, and particulate matter, GE’s USC coal power plant can deliver more power with a lower environmental impact.

 For the past 100 years GE has been a leader in cleaner coal technology, driving the industry from supercritical to ultra-supercritical technologies.
 GE's Steam Power has installed 30% of the world’s steam turbine capacity, 30% of the world’s coal and oil-fired boilers.
 As a leader in USC coal-fired plants, GE continues to push the limits of our best-in-class steam technology.